 |2021||UC - Canberra, Bruce||Semester 2||02 August 2021||On-Campus||Miss Allyson Flynn|

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Mrs Niru Mahendran|

 The theory exam will be computer based.
 It will include both short and long answer questions, therefore, students will be required to type their answers.
 Students that are unable to type and complete the theory exam on a computer will need to provide the unit conveor with a written Reasonable Adjustment Plan (RAP) stating they require a hand written exam and ask that their RAP be enacted for this assessment piece.

 Use of text matching software

 To pass this unit, students must demonstrate competence against every learning outcome (i.e. obtain a minimum of 50% aggregate score for all learning outcomes assessed across the semester).
-For example, for Learning Outcome 3 Critically evaluate and apply effective and safe physiotherapy intervention for people with common neurological conditions: Students must obtain an aggregate of 50% for the intervention and safety sections of the Prac Exam, the intervention questions in the written exam, and the intervention criteria for the video assugnment to pass this learning outcome overall and therefore the unit.
+For example, for Learning Outcome 3 Critically evaluate and apply effective and safe physiotherapy intervention for people with progressive and/or complex neurological conditions: Students must obtain an aggregate of 50% for the intervention and safety sections of the theory exam, Prac exam, and the video assignment, to pass this learning outcome overall and therefore the unit

 - If a student fails a learning outcome in one assessment item, but still scores >50% for this learning outcome, then this learning outcome has been passed.